 - If you’ve offered complimentary memberships, extensions or upgrades to certain segments, remember to include them in all associated benefits and prompt them to renew at full price when your gifted period expires.

 - If they’ve lapsed, use tools in the Continual Improvement Plan to identify what’s stopping them from booking.

-Reports in your CRM system can identify booking patterns and giving histories, so this is a good time to explore common behaviours among your existing donors, and build a membership campaign targeting people who demonstrate similar interests.
-Consider parallel campaigns on social media to connect with other potential members based on online behaviours and networks.
+Reports in your CRM system can identify booking patterns and giving histories, so this is a good time to explore common behaviors among your existing donors, and build a membership campaign targeting people who demonstrate similar interests.
+Consider parallel campaigns on social media to connect with other potential members based on online behaviors and networks.